👉 Quick tip: tell remotes on computers to use earbuds. It cuts down on echo.

 - Follow the standby screen directions, to put the TV into a fast instant meeting

-- 👉 Want to use a custom link?
-See 3.0 below.
+- 👉 Want to join a custom meeting link, on your TV?
+See 5.0 below.
 Those are links you name, like you.daily.co/demo

 3.0 Put your logo on the standby screen